-A gas leak survey of the distribution system must be in accordance with 49 Title 49, CFR §192.723.
-The type and scope of the leakage control program must be determined by the nature of the
+A gas leak survey of the distribution system must be in accordance with Title 49, CFR §192.723.
+The type and scope of the leakage control program must be determined by the nature of the operations and the local conditions.
+The gas leak survey must be made by a qualified individual using "leak detector equipment" as frequently as necessary, but at least every 5 years, not to exceed 63 months.
+The leak survey equipment used must be able to detect possible underground leaks.

-If any portion of the distribution system is in a business district leak surveys must be performed at intervals not exceeding 15 months, but at least once each calendar year.
-The leak survey must include tests of the atmosphere in gas, electric, telephone, sewer, and water system manholes, at cracks in pavement and sidewalks, and at other locations providing an opportunity for finding gas leaks Title 49, CFR.
+If any portion of the distribution system is in a business district, leak surveys must be performed at least once each calendar year, not exceeding 15 months.
+The leak survey must include tests of the atmosphere in gas, electric, telephone, sewer, and water system manholes, at cracks in pavement and sidewalks, and at other locations providing an opportunity for finding gas leaks [Title 49, CFR §192.723(b)(1)].

-NOTE: If leak surveys are performed in lieu of an electrical survey for steel systems without cathodic protection, the interval for gas leak surveys must not exceed 3 years [49 Title 49, CFR §192.465(e)].
+NOTE: If leak surveys are performed in lieu of an electrical survey for steel systems without cathodic protection, the interval for gas leak surveys must be every 3 years, not to exceed 39 months [Title 49, CFR §192.465(e)].